SteveCastle/SteveCastle/README.md

 ### Open Mob

-An open source platform for mobilizing political causes, and tracking the relationship between movements, commpanies, and political actors.
+An open source platform for mobilizing political change, and tracking the relationship between movements, companies, and political entities.

 https://github.com/SteveCastle/openmob